yashasnadigsyn/transliterate-sh/README.md

 While typing, use alt+q to get options and choose from one

 # Change language:
-Change LANG variable in transli.sh by your language code
+Change lang variable in transli.sh by your language code

 All language codes: https://github.com/narVidhai/Google-Transliterate-API/blob/master/Languages.md